lara-zeus/bolt/docs/introduction.md

 - 🔥 built with [TALL stack](https://tallstack.dev/)
 - 🔥 using [filament](https://filamentadmin.com) as an admin panel
 - 🔥 FrontEnd scaffolding, highly customizable.
-- 🔥 group the feilds with section, with the option to display them as pages
+- 🔥 group the fields with section, with the option to display them as pages
-- 🔥 Catogries to orgnize your forms
+- 🔥 Categories to organize your forms
 - 🔥 option for start starting the submissions and when to end
-- 🔥 email notfications per form
+- 🔥 email notifications per form
 - 🔥 Send form data to external URL upon submission
-  - 🔥 add custom html id and name to easilly catch them on the webhook
+  - 🔥 add custom html id and name to easily catch them on the webhook
 - 🔥 confirmation message after submission
 - 🔥 option to requiring login per form
-- 🔥 limit submissions with one entery for a user
+- 🔥 limit submissions with one entry for a user
+- 🔥 Fields options (inline, is required, searchable, hijri date (soon), file size and type, ):
 - 🔥 Available Fields:
+  - view field (soon)
+  - dynamic dataset (soon)
+  - user selector (soon)
+  - range (from to) (soon)
   - Text Input
   - Select Menu
   - Multi Select Menu